Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-The rate is the main object at this point this will carry oll the information needed
+The rate is the main object at this point this will carry all the information needed